 AXO-Lenti-PD, also known as OXB-102, is an investigational gene therapy for Parkinson’s disease.
 The therapy delivers three genes in vivo via a lentiviral vector to encode a set of critical enzymes required for dopamine synthesis in the brain and is expected to provide patient benefit for many years following a single administration.
 AXO-Lenti-PD is a next-generation gene therapy designed to further increase endogenous dopamine production over the first-generation product, ProSavin, by modifying the payload configuration.

-AXO-Lenti-PD is a next-generation gene therapy with a modified payload configuration of the predecessor product, ProSavin®, to further improve endogenous dopamine production and provide patient benefit for multiple years following a single administration.
-ProSavin successfully completed a Phase 1/2 study which met its primary endpoint.
-The results, which were published in The Lancet in 2014, demonstrate favorable safety and tolerability and a statistically significant improvement of motor function as measured by the UPDRS Part III score at 6 and 12 months (p=0.0001).
-This improvement has been observed to be sustained in patients for up to four years despite the progressively degenerative nature of Parkinson’s disease.
+Preclinical studies directly comparing AXO-Lenti-PD to ProSavin demonstrate increased AADC activity and dopamine productivity of the new vector configuration.
+Oxford BioMedica has successfully completed a phase I/II study for ProSavin, which met its primary endpoint.
+The results, which were published in The Lancet in 2014, demonstrate favorable safety and tolerability and a statistically significant improvement from baseline of motor function as measured by the UPDRS Part III score at 6 and 12 months (p=0.0001).
+This improvement has been observed to be sustained in patients for up to six years despite the progressively degenerative nature of Parkinson’s disease.
 Initial data from the ongoing AXO-Lenti-PD clinical program is expected in the first half of 2019.